Astatin3/StatelessUsb/README.md

 # StatelessUsb
-A portable password manager designed for compatibility
+A portable stateless password manager designed for compatibility
 Inspired by Lesspass

 ---